Introducing the Financial Conduct Authority – Regulatory Oversight, Advice & Useful Tools to Ensure You Get the Right Advice

 Why is an Oversight Needed?

-Given the ongoing COVID-19 pandemic, the health of the economy is of paramount importance to the wellbeing of the nation.
+Given the ongoing global economic uncertainty, the health of the economy is of paramount importance to the wellbeing of the nation.

 A key component of this is to ensure that consumers have an equality of access to the right and regulated financial advice.
 From children’s ISAs to investments, mortgages and pensions to insurance, getting the right advice, products and services ensures that both the provider and consumer are protected.